HDRUK/CaRROT-Docs/docs/index.md

   - toc
 ---

-## Welcome to the documentation of the CaRROT project!
+## Welcome to the documentation of the Carrot project!

 ## Please see the new documentation site at [carrot4omop.ac.uk](https://carrot4omop.ac.uk).
 This site is no longer maintained.